 - Allogeneic transplant, which involves cells taken from one individual and transplanted into another genetically diverse individual.

 - Collection, which involves the collection of cellular therapy products from a donor and is labeled.
-The Nebraska Medical Center is involved in both bone marrow collection and peripheral blood progenitor cells.
+Nebraska Medicine is involved in both bone marrow collection and peripheral blood progenitor cells.

 - Processing laboratory, which is a location where cellular therapy product processing activities are performed.
 The facility is responsible for all aspects of manipulation, cryopreservation, packaging and labeling of cellular therapy products, regardless of source.

-The Nebraska Medical Center has been accredited by the AABB since the early 1990s.
+Nebraska Medicine has been accredited by the AABB since the early 1990s.
 The AABB accreditation program evaluates an institution’s quality and operational systems for conformance with AABB standards, the Code of Federal Regulations and federal guidance documents.
 This program helps institutions maintain the highest standard and quality of care.

 AABB is an international association representing individuals and institutions involved in activities related to transfusion and cellular therapies, including transplantation medicine.
 AABB member facilities are responsible for collecting virtually all of the nation’s blood supply and transfusing more than 80 percent of all blood and blood components used in the United States.